JJRyan0/jjryan0/README.md

 - **Collaborative Leadership**: Bridging technical and business teams to deliver measurable outcomes, recognized with IBM Watson Health’s People’s Choice Culture Award for cross-team knowledge sharing.
 - **Analytic Experience**: Committed to data-driven innovation in Finance, Education, Workday,  healthcare and, inspired to enhance customer outcomes.

+**Authored: Workday HCM Reporting & Configuration Tips: Practical Guidance for HR Reporting and System Configuration**: This eBook is a collection of practical Workday tips based on real-world implementation and support experience.
+It focuses on the areas that most often cause confusion: reporting rules, calculated fields, security dependencies, and business process behavior.
+[Workday Tips Book Link](https://tinyurl.com/Workday-Tips)

 ---

 ## 💼 Featured Projects